konthamaashini/quadra/README.md

 ## Overview

 This repository contains the ROS 2 package for the Unitree Go2 quadruped robot.
-It includes the robot description, 3D mesh files for visualization, control scripts, and launch files to simulate the robot in Gazebo and visualize it in RViz.
+It includes the robot description, 3D mesh files for visualization, control scripts, and launch files to simulate the robot in Gazebo .
 ---

 ## Package Structure